Lake Barkley Unified Command continues to work on American Jazz salvage plan

-The Lake Barkley Grounding Unified Command continues to work on the American Jazz cruise ship salvage plan in Cadiz, Kentucky, July 10, 2021.
-The unified command is comprised of the U.S. Coast Guard, Trigg County Emergency Management, state of Kentucky authorities, and American Cruise Lines.
+The Lake Barkley Unified Command continues to work with American Cruise Lines in the planning process to safely unground the American Jazz on the Cumberland River in Cadiz, Kentucky, July 11, 2021.
+The unified command approved dive operations to move the riverboat’s salvage plan.
 (U.S. Coast Guard photo by Petty Officer 3rd Class Gabriel Wisdom)

 |Date Taken: